-- EHF or AAF products for lactose intolerance - Flavoured products No clinical advantage - Formula in children over the age of 2 years old unless a clinical need has been established
+- EHF or AAF products for lactose intolerance - Flavoured products No clinical advantage - Formula in children over the age of 12 months unless a clinical need has been established and is under Dietetic review/ or requires re-referral n.b.
+Please see long guidance for Halal, Kosher & vegetarian status of all above formulas.